followmyutopia/devextreme-documentation/concepts/05 Widgets/DateBox/00 Overview.md

         });
     });

-The **DateBox** accepts values of the following formats: [dates](http://www.w3schools.com/jsref/jsref_obj_date.asp), numeric values specifying the number of milliseconds since January 1, 1970, 00:00:00, and strings that match the following patterns: `'yyyy/MM/dd'` or `'yyyy/MM/dd HH:mm:ss'`.
-Note that in code the format stays the same until a value of a different format is assigned to the **value** option.
+The **DateBox** accepts values of the following formats: [dates](http://www.w3schools.com/jsref/jsref_obj_date.asp), numeric values specifying the number of milliseconds since January 1, 1970, 00:00:00, and strings that match the following patterns: `'yyyy-MM-dd'`, `'yyyy-MM-ddTHH:mm:ss'`, `'yyyy-MM-ddTHH:mm:ssZ'`, or `'yyyy-MM-ddTHH:mm:ssx'`.
+Note that in code, the format stays the same until a value of a different format is assigned to the **value** option.
 For example, numbers remain numbers until you pass a string to the **value** option.

-In addition, the **DateBox** supports several date and time types, that is, it can display only the date, only the time, or both.
-To specify the needed type, set the [type](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type) option.
+In addition, the **DateBox** supports several date and time types.
+That is, it can display only the date or time, or both.
+To specify the required type, set the [type](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type) option.

 Depending on the platform, the **DateBox** provides different controls for picking values.
 See the [Platform-Specific Value Pickers](/Documentation/Guide/Widgets/DateBox/Platform-Specific_Value_Pickers) topic for details.